Shalinderjeet/java-maven-app/README.md

 Go to your pipleine-> Pipeline Syntax->Sample step->search ssh agent->select credentials->generate Pipeline script

-Connect to EC2 and deploy docker image on the server
+Connect to EC2 and deploy docker image on the server.
+Make sure you run docker login on EC2 first

 stage('deploy'){
  steps{